Skip to main content

 Why do different buyers offer different amounts for the same structured settlement?

 Buyers use different discount rates, have different risk appetites, and work with different funding partners.
 Some specialize in certain payment types or insurance companies.
-Direct funders may offer more than brokers because there is no middleman markup.
+Companies that quote and close their own deals (rather than passing your information to a network of referral funders) often have tighter control over pricing and timing.
 This is why comparing at least three quotes is the most important step in the process.

 How quickly can I get a quote on my structured settlement?